Help and FAQs

 Depending on the primary program you enroll in, IIOM will provide discounts for additional programs.
 Any credits taken above the required amount for the certificate or degree program will be discounted for active students.

 26. How are you able to offer lower tuition costs to students?

 We offer lower tuition costs, compared to our competitors, because our objective at IIOM is to provide the most comprehensive set of offerings at the most affordable price.

 27. What if I want to take just one class at a time?

-If students want to enroll in single courses (however, it is cost effective to enroll in a program) the cost would be $80 per credit, plus the cost of the book.
-If a student is already enrolled in a program but wants to add an additional course, the cost is offered at a 25% discount per credit, plus the cost of the book(s).
+Students may enroll in single courses (however, it is cost-effective to enroll in a program) the cost would be the current cost per credit, plus the cost of the book.
+If a student is already enrolled in a program but wants to add an additional course, the cost is offered at a discounted rate per credit, plus the cost of the book(s).

 28. Do you offer any discounts?

 We offer the following discounts for our valued students:

 1) Waiving of classes based on prior academic and/or relevant life experiences